Skip to main content

 Elevator modernization: A full elevator cab replacement with new controls is capital.
 Annual maintenance contract is operating.
 But what about a $75,000 controller upgrade that extends useful life by 15 years?
 Most leases require amortization of capital items over their useful life; some require exclusion.
 Without clear lease language, landlords sometimes pass through large modernization projects as maintenance.

-Roof replacement vs. roof repair: Same analysis as industrial — routine patching is maintenance, full membrane replacement should be amortized.
+Roof replacement vs. roof repair: Same analysis as industrial.
+Routine patching is maintenance; full membrane replacement should be amortized.
 In a 500,000 SF office campus, a roof replacement can be $800,000+.
 Passing that through without amortization creates a $1.60/SF spike that tenants will challenge.

 Building system upgrades: HVAC upgrades, building automation systems, LED lighting retrofits.
 These are often justified by energy savings, but they're capital if they extend useful life beyond the current operating condition.
 The landlord-favorable position is to pass them through as maintenance; the tenant-favorable position is to require amortization or exclusion.

-Negotiation Leverage by Market Tier
+Negotiating Power by Market Tier

 Gateway urban Class A (NYC, SF, Boston, Chicago): Market is tight.
-Landlord leverage is high.
+Landlord negotiating power is high.
 Tenants rarely get broad exclusion lists or capital caps, but can negotiate audit rights, management fee caps (4% maximum), and clarity on gross-up methodology.
 Expense stop structures sometimes replace true base year, especially for shorter lease terms.

-Suburban Class B: Most favorable tenant leverage.
+Suburban Class B: Most favorable tenant bargaining position.
 Landlords need to fill space; tenants with credit can negotiate full NNN exclusion lists, amortization requirements for capital, and below-market management fee caps.
 In soft suburban markets, some landlords accept a full expense stop that protects tenants from any increase for the first few years.

 For a deeper look at how office CAM compares to other property types, see our guides on retail CAM and industrial CAM.
 For the specific audit procedures tenants use to review these charges, see our guide on commercial lease audit procedures.